athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Character Building/Feats/Evanescent Wings.md

 You've manifested wings that can flutter for brief spurts.
-You don't need to spend any additional actions to reach something in your space that a Medium creature could reach.
-For instance, if you wanted to open a cookie jar located four feet off the ground, you only need to spend a single Interact action to do so.
-When you use Evanescent Wings to flutter to a higher place in your space, your action gains the move trait.
+You Fly.
+If you don't normally have a fly Speed, you gain a fly Speed of 15 feet for this movement.
+If you aren't on solid ground at the end of this movement, you fall.

 *Source: Pathfinder Lost Omens: Ancestry Guide*
 *OGL*